Lab513/DIY_OptoCube/README.md

 ## Building your own OptoCube
 Building an OptoCube is relatively straightforward.
 You need to gather a static incubator of relatively large dimension, a Digital micromirror device, a micro controller and a flatbed scanner.
 We propose here a set of devices that worked for us, but other commercial or DIY alternatives are of course possible.

--	Incubator : Memert XXX
+-	Incubator : Memert (any large enough static incubator will do)
 -	DMD : DLP® LightCrafter™ 4500 TI
 -	Scanner : Canon LIDE400.
 Note that, we opened the glass cover and apply black tape on some part of the bottom which are reflecting surfaces (this prevent undesired optogenetic activation reflection artefacts).
 -	Microcontroler : Arduino UNO.